a-j-hwang/fall22AITFinalProject/README.md

 (__TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://en.wikipedia.org/wiki/Use_case))

-1. as non-registered user, I can register a new account with the site
-2. as a user, I can log in to the site
+1. as a user, I can view all of the tables I've created so far
-3. as a user, I can view all of the tables I've created so far
+1. as a user, I can view all of the tables other people previously created so far
 4. as a user, I can create a new table
-5. as a user, for each spaces of the table, I can either random generate the image in according to the title, or manually upload my image
-6. as a user, I can edit items of an existing aesthetic table

 ## Research Topics

-* (6 points) Next.js
+* (6 points) vue.js
-    * I'm planning to use Next.js for front-end framework, I have no prior knowledge on it.
+    * I'm planning to use vue.js for front-end framework, I have no prior knowledge on it.
 My first time in front end framework!
-* (2 pints) Tailwind.css
+* (2 points) bootstrap css
-    * CSS freamework
 * (2 points) Unsplash API
     * Unsplash API will be used for random generation of images using or not using certain input fields.
 I have no prior knowledge, but it doesn't seem too complicated, so I assigned it 2 points.
 Link to following feature in API is at the bottom of the document.